MMA-ForScience/ForScience/README.md

   (correct if it apears on top of the list)

 ## Prerequisites
-none, exept a working Mathematica version, newer than 10.0.0 (@mathe, correct?)
+None, exept a working Mathematica version, newer than 11.1.0